AdrianMachado/Wifi-Genie/README.md

 This is an Amazon Alexa skill used to recognize and store a user's wifi network name and password.

 # Installation Instructions
-`Index` contains the raw AWS lambda function to handle intents, use the YAML file for importing
+`index` contains the raw AWS lambda function to handle intents, use the YAML file for importing

 The `schema` is the schema specified on your Alexa skill, along with the custom slot type `LIST_OF_CHARACTERS`